reown-com/appkit-web-examples/README.md

 ## Examples Included

-Each framework has examples for the implementation with wagmi, ethers, solana and multichain (wagmi & solana)
+Each framework has examples for the implementation with wagmi, ethers, solana, bitcoin and multichain (wagmi & solana)

 | Framework | Integration   | Live Demo                                                                                     | Fork on Stackblitz                                                                                              |
 |-----------|---------------|-----------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|